absqueued/awesome/README.md

 - [AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin](https://github.com/AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin) - A user-friendly plug-in that makes it easy to generate stable diffusion images inside Photoshop using either Automatic or ComfyUI as a backend.
 - [ArtiomTr/jest-coverage-report-action](https://github.com/ArtiomTr/jest-coverage-report-action) - Track your code coverage in every pull request.
 - [BabylonJS/Babylon.js](https://github.com/BabylonJS/Babylon.js) - Babylon.js is a powerful, beautiful, simple, and open game and rendering engine packed into a friendly JavaScript framework.
-- [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - A framework for building custom AI Copilots 🤖 in-app AI chatbots, in-app AI Agents, & AI-powered Textareas.
+- [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - Frontend & infra for AI agents, chatbots & textareas that interact with your web-app 🪁
 - [DanWahlin/Angular-JumpStart](https://github.com/DanWahlin/Angular-JumpStart) - Angular and TypeScript JumpStart example application
 - [Dhravya/cloudflare-saas-stack](https://github.com/Dhravya/cloudflare-saas-stack) - Quickly make and deploy full-stack apps with database, auth, styling, storage etc. figured out for you.
 Add all primitives you want.
 - [FormidableLabs/react-native-owl](https://github.com/FormidableLabs/react-native-owl) - Visual regression testing library for React Native that enables developers to introduce visual regression tests to their apps.